LemonPi/sal/README.md

 In response, the focus for this library is on the concepts rather than the implementation

 Table of contents
+===
+For examples, look at algotest.cpp and datatest.cpp Algorithms
 ---
 ###### sal/algo/numerics.h --- numerics
 - modular exponentiation